 Summer@Brown has 25 business and economics courses available, including “An Introduction to Game Theory,” “How a Nation’s Economy Works: An Introduction to Macroeconomics,” and “The Entrepreneurial Process: Turning Ideas Into Commercial Realities.”
 The length of the program varies from course to course, but ranges from 1 to 4 weeks.
 Students ages 15-18 completing grades 9-12 before the program’s start date are eligible to apply, though they must also complete a 250-500 word essay (prompt given in the application), submit a transcript and recent grade report, and, in come cases, a teacher recommendation.

 This highly selective program accepts 50 high school students each year to spend two weeks on the UC Berkeley’s Haas Business School campus.
 Students have the opportunity to listen to presentations from guest speakers and Berkeley Haas professors, do independent research, come up with and present a business plan, and take business classes taught by Berkeley Haas professors, PhD students, and undergraduate students.
 Application requirements include a 600-750 word essay, two teacher recommendations, and an academic transcript.

 Distance Learning Options

-Sometimes preexisting summer plans, finances, or other personal circumstances prevent students from being able to participate in on-campus summer medical programs.
+Sometimes preexisting summer plans, finances, or other personal circumstances prevent students from being able to participate in on-campus summer business programs.
 Luckily, there are distance-learning options available for students in these situations.
 Read on for information about an example of a distance-learning business program.